franckfotso1/hol-app-service/instructions/_entries/02-02-first-web-app.md

 ![First application](/media/lab1/lab_1_archi.png)
 {% endcollapsible %}

-Let's look at a few parameters you need to create an App Service app:
+Let's look at some parameters you need to create an App Service app:

 - **the name**: the name of the application must be globally unique
 - **the publication format**: App Service publishes your application direclty from your code or using a Docker container